next-hat/nanocl/readme.md

               Port: 80
 ```

-To apply a state we can do it easily bu running `nanocl state apply -f path|url`
+To apply a state we can do it easily bu running `nanocl state apply -f path|url`<br />
 We can also revert a state by calling `nanocl state revert -f path|url`

 ## 👨‍💻 Contributing